TabithaChelagat/Market_Research_Analysis/README.md

   - Respondents are more likely to purchase from companies that align with their social values (62%) than from those that oppose them (22%) or do not disclose their values (30%).

 - **Gender Differences**:
+  - Women show a stronger passion for social issues, accounting for 60% of the identified concerns in the data.
   - Both genders prioritize poverty and food insecurity.
   - Women are more concerned about gun violence and healthcare inaccessibility compared to men.